tnebooks/10th-science/questions/science/origin-and-evolution-of-life/law.md

 ---
 choices:
-  - Ontogeny and phylogeny go together
+  - "Ontogeny and phylogeny go together"
-  - Phylogeny recapitulates ontogeny
+  - "Phylogeny recapitulates ontogeny"
-  - There is no relationship between phylogeny and ontogeny
+  - "There is no relationship between phylogeny and ontogeny"
 answers:
-  - Ontogeny recapitulates phylogeny
+  - "Ontogeny recapitulates phylogeny"
 ---